This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 How does pricing for deskbird and Envoy compare?

-deskbird offers transparent, per-user pricing starting at €2.50/user/month, including room bookings, visitors and hybrid working features.
-Additional Visitor Plus add-ons can be purchased on a per location basis. deskbird delivers stronger long-term ROI by improving in-office presence and reducing operational complexity as teams and offices grow.
+deskbird offers transparent, per-user pricing starting at €2.75/user/month (annual) or €3.50/month (monthly), including room bookings, visitor management, and hybrid working features. deskbird delivers stronger long-term ROI by improving in-office presence and reducing operational complexity as teams and offices grow.

 Beyond upfront platform costs, a few hidden costs are worth considering: